 Goals Of Using A Lumbar Support Belt

-- To lessen the back pain
+- To lessen back pain (predominantly in the lumbar spine)

 - Improvement of posture by the redistribution of forces in the vertebral column

 - It provides a healthy healing environment for the soft tissues of the back

 - It enhances the ability to carry out activities that require physical effort with an emphasis of using the lower back muscles.

 The above-mentioned goals can be attained by the proper use of a back support brace.
 The mechanism of action of a support belt differs according to the design of belt but in general, a common mechanism of action of the brace is described below:

 A lumbar belt provides stability when the lumbar region of the back is not stable due to weak muscles of the back.
 It keeps the torso in a protected, supported and normal anatomical posture.
 It provides a beneficial effect to the muscles of the lumbar region.
 It gives a healthy and safe environment for the healing of a recent injury and helps avoid further injuries to the vertebral column and the soft tissues of the back (muscles, ligaments, tendons, and nerves, etc.)

 A lower back support belt acts to reduce some of the weight which is normally exerted to the lumbar region of the back.
 By reducing pressure from the intervertebral discs, muscles, tendons, and ligaments, back braces reduce the amount of painful muscle tension, which is a sort of mechanism of protection after an injury.

 A lumbar support brace acts to decrease or restrict the range of movements (in a positive way), for example, leaning forward, bending backward or to side and twisting movements.
 By reducing excessive or over-extended movements, it enables the patient to consciously adjust the positioning of the body for the improvement of the health of back muscles.